The Cove

 Disclosure: If you buy products using the retailer buttons above, we may earn a commission from the retailers you visit.

 For over five decades Beth Lynch has been drawn back, over and again, to a rocky spot on the North Cornwall coast.
 Her earliest memories of the cove are bound up with idyllic family holidays; as she grows older, however, her sense of connection with the place grows deeper and more complicated.
-This slippery interface of land and sea – a place of sheer edges and ledges, strange rock formations and eroding, tumbling slate becomes her place of safety from childhood anxiety and school bullying.
+This slippery interface of land and sea – a site of sheer edges and ledges, peculiar rock formations and eroding, tumbling slate – becomes her childhood refuge from anxiety and school bullying.